Certified roof inspector examining a residential roof for damage and safety hazards.

 When the inspector arrives, they’ll conduct a comprehensive evaluation of your entire roofing system.
 This isn’t just a quick glance from the ground.
 A thorough inspection covers multiple key areas: the rooftop itself, the attic, the interior ceilings, the attached garage, and the perimeter of your home.
 The inspector will look for signs of water stains, mold, or dampness inside, which can point to hidden leaks.
 On the roof, they’ll check for damaged shingles, failing flashing, and other vulnerabilities.
 They will document everything with detailed notes and photos, giving you a complete visual record.
 You can expect to receive a full report with their findings within 24 to 48 hours, outlining the condition of your residential roofing.

-Safety Protocols and Property Access
+Understanding Safety Rules and Property Access

 Your safety and the protection of your property are top priorities.
 A professional inspector will follow strict safety protocols, using the proper equipment to access your roof without causing damage.
 They will need clear access to certain areas, including your attic and the exterior of your home, to perform a complete evaluation.
 Be cautious of anyone who shows up unannounced claiming to see storm damage—this is a common red flag.
 A legitimate inspection is something you schedule.
 A true professional’s commitment to safety and transparency is a clear indicator of their quality standards, whether they’re inspecting a home or a large commercial roofing system.